Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Supplementary Materials

 \fancyhf{} \rhead{\bfseries\thepage} \lhead{\bfseries SUPPLEMENTARY MATERIALS}

 \baselineskip 20pt {S.\arabic{equation}} {S.\arabic{section}.\arabic{subsection}} {S.\arabic{section}} {S.\arabic{page}} {S.\arabic{table}} {S.\arabic{figure}} \baselineskip=12pt

 \baselineskip=15pt

-10pt The supplementary materials provide details of the choice of the hyper-parameters in Section~\ref{sec: hyper-parameters}, MCMC initialization in Section~\ref{sec: initialization}, and a step-by-step posterior computation in Section~\ref{sec: pc}.
-We discuss the need for mouse-specific mixture coefficients in Section~\ref{sec:coeff}.
-The \texttt{R} code and the corresponding instructions are provided in Supplemental Materials for interested readers.
+10pt {The supplementary materials provide additional information on transition types in Appendix~\ref{sec: data set info}, details of the choice of the hyper-parameters in Appendix~\ref{sec: hyper-parameters}, MCMC initialization in Appendix~\ref{sec: initialization}, and a step-by-step posterior computation in Appendix~\ref{sec: pc}.
+We discuss the need for mouse-specific mixture coefficients in Appendix~\ref{sec:coeff}. {Finally, we summarize the results of a simulation study in Appendix~\ref{sec: sim study}}.
+The \texttt{R} code and the corresponding instructions are provided in Supplemental Materials for interested readers.}